nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 After we a have rough outline of the input AST, it is time to decide on how this particular macro can be implemented.

-I usually try to introduce some kind of intermediate representation for DSL in order to make things more organized and decouple parsing stage from code generation.
+I usually try to introduce some kind of intermediate representation for the DSL in order to make things more organized and decouple the parsing stage from code generation.
 This might make the implementation a little longer, but more extensible and robust.
-You can, without a doubt, just go directly to code generation, but for more complex DSL I would still recommend using some kind of IR.
+You can, without a doubt, just go directly to code generation, but for a more complex DSL I would still recommend using some kind of IR.

-In this particular case DSL structure for `flow` macro can be described as:
+In this particular case, the DSL structure for the `flow` macro can be described as:

 ```nim
 type